 Media Types

-Get MIME type from string
+Get a MIME type from a string

 mime cat-encoding cat-web-programming